 - having diabetes

-- depression, being socially isolated and not having quality social support.
+- having depression, being socially isolated or not having quality social support.

-- Other factors that can increase the risk of developing CHD include:
+Other factors you can’t change that can increase the risk of developing CVD include:

 - getting older